taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language
  * [LLamaSharp](https://github.com/scisharp/llamasharp) - Run LLaMA/GPT model easily and fast in C#!🤗 It's also easy to integrate LLamaSharp with semantic-kernel, unity, WPF and WebApp.
  * [Open-Custom-GPT](https://github.com/samuraigpt/open-custom-gpt) - Create Custom GPT and add/embed on your site using Assistants api
+ * [wechat-ai-summarize-bot](https://github.com/aoao-eth/wechat-ai-summarize-bot) - WeChat Group Chat Summary Assistant JS Version
+ * [webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
+ * [deep-chat](https://github.com/ovidijusparsiunas/deep-chat) - Fully customizable AI chatbot component for your website

 ## Browser-extensions